An FPGA-Based Accelerator for Graph Embedding using Sequential Training Algorithm: Related Work

 \subsection{Sequential Training Algorithm}

 OS-ELM (Online Sequential Extreme Learning Machine)~\cite{oselm} is an online sequential training algorithm for neural networks with a single hidden layer.
 Figure~\ref{fig:oselm} illustrates the network structure and its training algorithm.
-In the OS-ELM algorithm, the input-side weights $\alpha$ are fixed at random values at the initialization time, and only the output-side weights $\beta$ are trainable and sequentially updated.
-Assuming that the $i$-th input data is fed to the neural network, the hidden-layer outputs $H_i$ are generated.
-Then, the output-side weights $\beta_i$ are calculated based on previous weights $\beta_{i-1}$ and temporary values $P_i$, which are also calculated based on previous values $P_{i-1}$ and $H_i$.
-As shown in the equations in the figure, the OS-ELM algorithm derives an optimal $\beta$ that can minimize a loss between final outputs $G(x_i \alpha + b)\beta$ and teacher labels $y_i$ analytically.
-The sequential training is simple and fast since the sequential training is done in a single epoch, which is different from conventional backpropagation based training.
+The input-layer, hidden-layer, and output-layer dimensions are $n$, $N$, and $m$, respectively.
+In the OS-ELM algorithm, the input-side weights $\bm\alpha \in \mathbb{R}^{n \times N}$ are fixed at random values at the initialization time, and only the output-side weights $\bm\beta \in \mathbb{R}^{N \times m}$ are trainable and sequentially updated.
+Assuming that the $i$-th input data is fed to the neural network, hidden-layer outputs $\bm{H_i} \in \mathbb{R}^{N}$ are generated.
+Then, new output-side weights $\bm{\beta_i}$ are calculated based on previous weights $\bm{\beta_{i-1}}$ and temporary values $\bm{P_i} \in \mathbb{R}^{N \times N}$, which are also calculated based on previous values $\bm{P_{i-1}}$ and $\bm{H_i}$.
+As shown in the equations in the figure, the OS-ELM algorithm derives an optimal $\bm\beta$ that can minimize a loss between final outputs $\bm{y_i} \in \mathbb{R}^{m}$ and teacher labels $\bm{t_i} \in \mathbb{R}^m$ analytically, where $\bm{y_i} = G(\bm{x_i \alpha + b})\bm\beta$.
+This sequential training is simple and fast since the sequential training is done in a single epoch, which is different from a conventional backpropagation based training.
+An FPGA-based acceleration of OS-ELM is reported \cite{Tsukada20}.